 How much slower is an inflatable SUP than a rigid board?

-Controlled speed testing by ISLE Paddle Boards found inflatable SUPs are approximately 5-6% slower than rigid epoxy boards of the same length.
-At casual pace, their 12’6″ inflatable averaged 3.78 mph versus 3.96 mph for the rigid.
+Controlled speed testing by ISLE Paddle Boards found inflatable SUPs are roughly 5-6% slower than rigid epoxy boards of the same length.
+At casual pace, their 12’6″ inflatable touring board averaged 3.78 mph versus 3.96 mph for the 12’6″ epoxy race board.
 At race pace, the gap was 4.88 mph versus 5.21 mph.
-This difference is measurable but smaller than rigid-board marketing suggests.
+Worth knowing that the two boards are the same length but not the same hull category, and ISLE sells both, so the figure conflates construction with hull design.
+The difference is measurable but smaller than rigid-board marketing suggests.

 Does PSI affect inflatable SUP speed?